recursion/hotkeyCommander/README.md

 3. Invoke hotkeyCommander with a few arguments:
   1. Your hotkey definitions object
   2. the HTML Elements to:
-    - render configuration on
+    - render configuration on `configTarget`
-    - consume user key events from
+    - consume user key events from `engineTarget`
-    - (these elements could all simply be the window object)
+    - (these elements could all simply be the window object - which the engineTarget is set to by default)
   3. Display toggle boolean value
     - whether or not to display an on/off switch for hotkeys.
     - if you want the on / off toggle switch to display, you will need to pass a true value here